The best all-in-one printers in 2023

 • Expensive upfront cost

 The Epson EcoTank Pro ET-5850 is ideal for small businesses that need to do a lot of printing or copying.
-It has a substantial paper capacity with two trays capable of holding 250 pages each and a rear feed that holds 50 sheets, for a total of 550 sheets.
+It has a substantial paper capacity with trays capable of holding 250 pages each and a rear feed that holds 50 sheets, for a total of 550 sheets.
 If you print multi-page documents, the large capacity means you don’t have to worry as much about the printer running out of paper mid-job.

-Print quality from the ET-5850 is excellent, even when printing fine print, which can up some printers.
+Print quality from the ET-5850 is excellent, even when printing fine print, which can trip up some printers.
 The Precision Core 4S printheads produce excellent detail, and the color accuracy is also solid, so you can use this printer for photo prints or graphics for your business as well.
 It can even print borderless up to 8.5 x 14 inches.

 This printer has an ADF and can support auto duplex printing and scanning.
 So if you need to make copies of that 50-page, double-sided contract, it won’t take you all day.
 It also prints fast at 25ppm for color and black, meaning you can quickly get through your print jobs.

 The main downside to this printer is the upfront cost; it isn’t cheap.
-But, Epson has a -running deal offering two years of free ink, and even after that, the running costs come out to about 2 cents per page for color and black, which is very reasonable.
+But, Epson has a long-running deal offering two years of free ink, and even after that, the running costs come out to about 2 cents per page for color and black, which is very reasonable.

 Best for photos: Epson EcoTank Photo ET-8500